leonardompp/ROS-Workshop/day1/README.md

 We need to also have a way to store the time when the program started.
 This is a great opportunity to talk about time syncing in ROS.

 Time syncing is a pretty common problem in robotics.
-By default, ROS reads the system time (also know as "wall-time").
+By default, ROS reads the system time (also known as "wall-time").
 This means that if you're running nodes on different machines, you must find a way to get all clocks synced.
 On the other hand, nodes running on the same machine usually keep their clocks neatly synced.
 You can also have the nodes read from a simulation time: if the node parameter ```use_sim_time``` is set to true (we´ll see parameters in a sec), the node will read time from topic ```/clock``` published by the simulation, rather than from the system.
 All nodes have this parameter and it is set to ```false``` by default.

 You can read more about time and clocks in ROS here: